Getting radical: designing adaptable organizations

-Dealing with Radical Change: what should businesses do?
+Dealing with radical change: what should businesses do?

 At the Amsterdam report launch event (slides from the day can be found here), a senior audience came together to discuss this topic.
 Geoffrey Matthews, co-author of ‘Engaged,’ talked through the changes experienced by Nestle over a series of years, moving from national fiefdoms, driven by local market requirements to – when introducing Nespresso – a product-led global marketing design.
-Meanwhile, Amy Kates, co-founder of Kates Kesler Organization Consuting, drew on her 25 years of coaching C-Suites on organisation design thinking to share an evolved version of Galbraith’s Star model – adding ‘capabilities’.
+Meanwhile, Amy Kates, co-founder of Kates Kesler Organization Consuting, drew on her 25 years of coaching C-Suites on organization design thinking to share an evolved version of Galbraith’s Star model – adding ‘capabilities’.
 The expertise, stories and years of experience were superb.

 The challenge is what can help guide us when the level of change is even more extreme.
-The question was asked: how do you design an organisation when the past is little guide to the future – when radical change is needed, and the activities, roles and headcount all have to move dramatically?
+The question was asked: how do you design an organization when the past is little guide to the future – when radical change is needed, and the activities, roles and headcount all have to move dramatically?

 Attendees at the OrgVue-sponsored CRF breakfast told fascinating stories, in terms of the challenges their business are facing and the company’s response: